obnoxiousmods/async_twitter_api_client/README.md

 all functions must be awaited
-uses httpx asyncclient instead of Client so it supports anyio, trio, curio, asyncio natively supports proxies, http(s)+socks5
+uses httpx asyncclient instead of Client so it supports anyio, trio, curio, asyncio natively supports proxies, http(s)+socks5 reply & quote support uploading images

-Todo: Solve & Submit captcha using various captcha solving providers Maybe fix searching somehwat?
+Todo: Solve & Submit captcha to unlock account using various captcha solving providers Maybe fix searching somehwat?
+Add signup

 Original search.py uses asyncio.gather(), i switched to use anyio.create_task_group() with a results list that the tasks append to, might not be a 1:1 behaviour